Oluyomy/LHL_Midterm_Project/README.md

 ### Step 1: Obtaining data
 - Dataset were extracted from World Bank Data. (https://databank.worldbank.org/source/world-development-indicators)
 - The dataset included information about employment and development  the top 58 global economies  according to the global economy.(https://www.theglobaleconomy.com/rankings/gdp_share/)
+- Raw data is save in the raw_data folder
 ### Step 2: Loading and understanding the dataset.
 - Working with Work Bank Data glossary and metadata to understand the each variables included in the dataset.
 - Research and educate on general information about the relationship between employment and the economy.
 ### Step 3: Data pre-processing.
 - Structure the data for efficient analysis.
+Structure data save in the clean_data folder to use for analysis.
 - Split the raw data frame into 3 smaller dataframe with one general population (df_population) dataframe and 2 gender ( df_female and df_male) dataframe.
 Create a search function to split the the column contains key word " male" from the raw dataframe.
 Then filter out "female" to create thefemale dataframe.
 - Extract 4 different datasets based on the data structure provided from World Bank Data.
 ### Step 4: EDA